davidfunnell/trax/README.md

 	]
 }

 To Delete a Sales Person:
 DELETE: http://localhost:8090/api/sales_persons/#/

-    Insert the service appointment id in place of # in the endpoint to correctly delete the appointment of your choice.
+    Insert the sales person id in place of # in the endpoint to correctly delete the person of your choice.

     The response code should be 200 OK if successful.
 The response should look as shown below.